ag143/Az-900/Module4.md

 ## Azure Key Vault
 - Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.

+## Azure Dedicated Host
+- A dedicated physical server to host your Azure VMs for Windows and Linux
+- so server rack not shared with other customers.
+This host-level isolation helps address compliance requirements.
+As you provision the host, you gain visibility into and control over the placement of your Azure VMs and you determine the host's maintenance policies
+- Offers pricing and benefits for Windows Server and SQL Server available only on Azure

 [Security Center ](https://www.ibm.com/in-en/topics/siem)